Lumiera

 Rationale

-APIs should be written such as not tie them to the current implementation.
+APIs should be written in a way that avoids to tie them to the current implementation.
 Exposing iterators is known to create a strong incentive in this direction and thus furthers the creation of clean APIs.

-Especially in Steam-Layer we utilise already several iterator implementations, but without an uniform concept, these remain just slightly disguised implementation types of a specific container.
-Moreover, the STL defines various and very elaborate iterator concepts.
-Ichthyo considers most of these an overkill and an outdated aproach.
-Many modern programming languages build with success on a very simple iterator concept, which allows once to pull a sequence of values — and nothing more.
+Especially in Steam-Layer we employ already several iterator implementations, but without an uniform concept, these remain just slightly disguised implementation types of a specific container.
+Furthermore, the STL defines several quite elaborate iterator concepts.
+Ichthyo considers most of these an overkill and an outdated implementation-centric approach.
+Many modern programming languages rely on a very simple iterator concept with much success.

 Thus the idea is to formulate a concept in compliance with STL’s forward iterator — but augmented by an stop-iteration test.
 This would give us basic STL integration and look familiar to C++ and Java programmers without compromising the clean APIs.